-This Pink Dandelion Wine recipe makes about three ⅘ wine bottles.
+This Pink Dandelion Wine recipe makes about three ⅘-quart (“fifth”) wine bottles.

 Pick the dandelions, snip off the stem and green collar and rinse in cool water.
-Place petals in the one-gallon jar and pour the boiling water over them.
+Place petals in the clean one-gallon jar and pour the boiling water over them.

 Let stand overnight.

 Add yeast.
-Stir until yeast dissolves, cover the jar, and let mixture ferment for 10 days or until hissing subsides.
+Stir until yeast dissolves, cover the jar, and let mixture ferment for 10 days (with an airlock if possible) or until hissing subsides.